nymtech/dev-portal/src/tutorials/simple-service-provider/preparating-env.md

 * `NodeJS` & `npm`
 * `typescript`

+> We recommend that you use Node version 16.

 ## Preparing your TypeScript environment

 * Make a new directory called `simple-service-provider-tutorial` containing a directory named `user-client`: